Social Icons

 Not long ago, during my school days, I was so fascinated to learn that humans are shelved at a higher rung in the ladder of animal nomenclature.

 And not surprisingly, while teaching in the class, my science teacher would proudly scream, “We are lucky to be humans.
-Humans have the ability to think.
-We are social animals”
+Humans can think.
+We are social animals”.

-“Humans are the only creature that can practice dharma and trace the way to enlightenment”, a ritual lyric my Dzongkha teacher would sing every pre and post-evening prayer time.
+“Humans are the only creatures that can practice dharma and trace the way to enlightenment”, a ritual lyric my Dzongkha teacher would sing every pre and post-evening prayer time.

 I wowed my teachers for singing these characteristic human attributes when I was quite young.
 But today, as the tongue of my ear matured, I can taste an irony in the dish of this peculiar human praise.